OSUSecLab/Stacco/README.md

 python cache-vulnerability-detector.py diff.txt /some/bbtrace.txt /another/bbtrace.txt > cvul.txt
 ```

-*Note*: a sample bash script for the complete process of steps 3~6 could be found in `"pin/dcfg2vul.sh"`
+*Note*: a sample bash script for the complete process of steps 3~6 could be found in `"pin/dcfg2vul.sh"`.
+As explained in the paper, GnuTLS has some compatibility issues with Intel Pin.
+So it could only be tested with Valgrind (see next section).

 ## Use valgrind (callgrind) to analyze on the function call granularity when Intel Pin could not be used on some libraries for compatibility issues.